In response to the COVID-19 health issue, we are offering telehealth as well as in-person appointments. Click to learn more.

 Determine your BPH symptoms by filling out this simple form.
 If your total score indicates Moderate or Severe symptoms, contact your urologist.
 IPSS Score Form

-To diagnose BPH we generally use a combination of the following:
+To diagnose BPH we generally use a combination of tests, starting with an office visit and then escalating as your situation warrants.

 Together, these tests can help your urologist determine the cause of your issues and help create a customized treatment plan.